- Find a Doctor

 Center for Robotic Surgery

-Beebe launched its Robotic Surgery program in 2018.
-Joining Beebe this summer is Kurt Wehberg, MD, Board Certified and Fellowship Trained cardiothoracic surgeon who will held develop and build the program for Beebe's Center for Robotic Surgery.
+Kurt Wehberg, MD, Board Certified and Fellowship Trained cardiothoracic surgeon joined Beebe in 2018 to develop and build the program for Beebe's Center for Robotic Surgery.
 Dr. Wehberg has performed more than 500 robotic surgeries over the course of his career.
-He will serve as the Co-Chief of Cardiothoracic Surgery, the Chief of Robotics, and Vice President of Clinical Innovation.
+He is the Co-Chief of Cardiothoracic Surgery, the Chief of Robotics, and Vice President of Clinical Innovation.
+Dr. Wehberg performs both traditional and robotically assisted cardiothoracic surgery.

-Beebe purchased and installed the da Vinci Xi robotic system in June 2018.
+Beebe purchased and installed the da Vinci Xi robotic system.
 Intuitive Surgical, Beebe’s partner in the creation of the robotic surgery program, worked with Beebe team members to train them on the protocols and procedures.

 What will your surgeon do?

-During robotic-assisted surgery, your surgeon will use a 3D high-definition camera for a magnified and clear view of your lungs.
+During robotically assisted surgery, your surgeon will use a 3D high-definition camera for a magnified and clear view of your lungs.

 The surgeon will sit at a console next to you and operate through a few small incisions using tiny instruments, including a camera.